faradayio/matryoshka_view/README.md

 # MatryoshkaView

-Maintains a list of inner (subset/nested) views and their boundaries for a particular table.
-Helps you spawn new inner views and find the right one.
+Maintains a list of inner (subset/nested) views and their geometic boundaries for a particular table.
+Helps you spawn new inner views and lookup the right one.

 ## Installation